opensearch-project/documentation-website/_opensearch/search-backpressure.md

 # Search backpressure

-Search backpressure is a mechanism to identify resource-intensive search requests and cancel them when the node is under duress.
+Search backpressure is a mechanism used to identify resource-intensive search requests and cancel them when the node is under duress.
 If a search request on a node or shard has breached the resource limits and does not recover within a certain threshold, it is rejected.
 These thresholds are dynamic and configurable through [cluster settings](#search-backpressure-settings).

 ## Measuring resource consumption